Before operating an education and care service, a person must obtain provider approval.

 Information for approved providers

-The ACEQCA website provides information about who needs provider approval and how to apply for that approval.
+The ACECQA website provides information about who needs provider approval and how to apply for that approval.
 Once you are an approved provider, the ACECQA Guide to the NQF provides information for providers about their responsibilities.

 Register of approved providers